-OpenSimulator allows for a combination of a 3D virtual world environment, communication and synchronous collaboration cabailities including voice, media sharing, text chat and instant messaging.
-This becomes a powerful facility when combined with a web-based social platform and asynchronous modes of communication and information of knowledge sharing (e.g., Open Virtual Collaboration Environment, see Tate et al., 2014).
+OpenSimulator allows for a combination of a 3D virtual world environment, communication and synchronous collaboration capabilities including voice, media sharing, presence awareness, text chat and instant messaging.
+This becomes a powerful facility when combined with a web-based social platform and asynchronous modes of communication and information or knowledge sharing (e.g., Open Virtual Collaboration Environment, see Tate et al., 2014).
+Viewers available allow for 2D and VR usage.

 OpenSimulator is an open source multi-platform, multi-user 3D application server.
 It can be used to create a virtual environment (or world) which can be accessed through a variety of clients, on multiple protocols.
 It also has an optional facility (the Hypergrid) to allow users to visit other OpenSimulator installations across the web from their ‘home’ OpenSimulator installation.
 In this way, it is the basis of a nascent distributed Metaverse.